South African Women's Day 2009

 This morning, when the day dawned crisp and clear, a typical Highveld winter morning, I thought I would write about that valiant English woman who came to South Africa and made the struggle for freedom her struggle, to the extent that she walked with the black women in protest against the Pass system, Helen Joseph, whose name will always be remembered as one of the leaders of the women's march, but instead I want to write about Maxine, my brother's wife, who gave up so much to help him make a go of his music, helped him to achieve his dream of putting the various strains of music flowing through his mind out into the world.

 So many women who have directly impacted on my life - besides those I have listed above, I think of Ilse, Mara, Joan, Catherine, to name a few.
 There is still so much that women have to struggle for.
 I can never repay the gifts these women have given me, and still do.

-And then I think of my daughters, Sarah and Caitlin, my granddaughter Sophie, and my fervent hope is that their lives will be better than the lives of the women who went before them.
+And then I think of my daughters, Sarah and Caitlin, my granddaughters Sophie, Isabella and Victoria, and my fervent hope is that their lives will be better than the lives of the women who went before them.
 Their lives are built on the foundation of the lives and sacrifices of the countless women that have gone down this road of life before them, bearing the particular burdens that seem to be put onto women all over the world.